vrivellino/chef-java_se/README.md

 2. UPDATE is the Java update e.g. 60
 3. MINOR is the *cookbook release for an enhancement or bugfix e.g. 0

-*All cookbook releases will strive to be backwards-compatible.
+*All UPDATE and MINOR versions will strive to be backwards-compatible.

 ## Getting Help